PREECLAMPSIA17 January 2022

 PREVENTION OF PREECLAMPSIA

-Preeclampsia is an obstetrics emergency and a common cause of maternal death.
+When this condition occurs, it is an obstetrics emergency and a common cause of maternal death.
 Patient with preeclampsia in their previous pregnancy need to book for antenatal care early before 12weeks.
 Aspirin is usually given to such patient at 12weeks of pregnancy to prevent the occurrence in the index pregnancy.
 Also, calcium which is one of the routine antenatal medication has been shown to prevent preeclampsia.